Muirfield/pocketmine-plugins/LiveSigns/README.md

 *  settings: tunable parameters
 	*  tile-updates: How often to update signs in game from cache (in-ticks)
-	*  cache-signs: How long to cache sign data (seconds)
+    	*  cache-signs: Default seconds to cache sign data
 	*  expire-cache: How often to expire caches (ticks)
 	*  path: file path for the file fetcher
 	*  twitter: Used by the twitter feed fetcher